13 spectacular views to seek out during your next Norwegian self drive tour

 Travel insurance is compulsory for all tours with 50 Degrees North.
 The safety of our travellers, staff and operators is a major priority of 50 Degrees North.
 With an operational office in Norway, 50 Degrees North has access to an up-to-the-minute flow of information regarding the countries we work in.
 We are also in regular contact with the various operators we use.
 Their in-depth knowledge and understanding of their various areas is vital.

-Norway has a few items that typically surprise travellers when visiting Norway for the first time.
-Alcohol and luxury items are heavily taxed and therefore prices are higher than you would expect.
-On the other hand, necessities such as bread and milk, are taxed low and therefore are great value.
+Norway has a few items that typically surprise first-time visitors.
+Alcohol and luxury goods are heavily taxed, so prices are higher than you might expect.
+On the other hand, everyday necessities such as bread and milk are taxed at a lower rate and are generally good value.
+Eating and drinking out, particularly in restaurants and bars, is where most travellers feel the difference most acutely.

 A few tips: